✓ Updated February 2026

 Essential Travel Tips

-Take advantage of free museum days!
-Many of Boston's world-class institutions, like the Museum of Fine Arts and the Isabella Stewart Gardner Museum, offer free admission on specific days or evenings.
+Look for free museum days or 'pay-what-you-wish' hours.
+Many of Boston's world-class museums, like the Museum of Fine Arts or the Isabella Stewart Gardner Museum, offer discounted or free admission on certain days or evenings.
 Check their websites in advance to plan your visit and save some cash.

 Stick to well-lit, populated areas, especially at night.
-While Boston is generally safe, like any major city, it's wise to be aware of your surroundings.
-If you're using ride-sharing apps, double-check the license plate and driver's name before getting in.
+While Boston is generally a safe city, like any major urban center, it's wise to be aware of your surroundings.
+Avoid walking alone late at night in less-trafficked neighborhoods and keep your valuables secure.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.